-While this unfolding operation is a linear transformation, there is the possibility that extra crossings will be introduced between edges incident to the same pair of prism edges in which one or both of the endpoints lie within a distance of 2r from this base.
+There is the possibility that extra crossings will be introduced between edges incident to the same pair of prism edges in which one or both of the endpoints lie within a distance of 2r from this base.
 Once all the endpoints lie above this threshold, which is the point at which an extension of an adjacent prism edge at an angle of 120° would intersect the edge in the xy-plane, then no crossings can occur.
-This is illustrated by projecting the outerplanar graph G from Fig. 7 onto the xy-plane in which all the vertices are not above this threshold in Fig. 8(a), but achieve this 2r threshold in Fig. 8(b) eliminating all crossings.
+This is illustrated by projecting the outerplanar graph G from Fig. 5 onto the xy-plane in which all the vertices are not above this threshold in Fig. 6(a), but achieve this 2r threshold in Fig. 6(b) eliminating all crossings.